l2beat/l2beat/packages/backend/discovery/eigenda/ethereum/diffHistory.md

       values.thirdQuorumStrategies:
 +        ["0x6075546538c3eFbD607ea6aFC24149fCcFb2edF4"]
       fieldMeta:
-+        {"firstQuorumStrategies":{"description":"The strategies for the first quorum (ETH)."},"secondQuorumStrategies":{"description":"The strategies for the second quorum (EIGEN)."},"thirdQuorumStrategies":{"description":"The strategies for the third quorum."}}
++        {"firstQuorumStrategies":{"description":"The strategies for the first quorum (ETH)."},"secondQuorumStrategies":{"description":"The strategies for the second quorum (EIGEN)."},"thirdQuorumStrategies":{"description":"The strategies for the third quorum."},"fourthQuorumStrategies":{"description":"The strategies for the fourth quorum.
+Not used yet, here to catch a potential new quorum."}}
     }
 ```